Funding4HomeCare

 When you have caregivers waiting to be paid, you can’t afford to wait weeks for a decision.
 This is where payroll funding truly shines.
 Unlike the lengthy process of a bank loan, you can often get approved for a cash advance in as little as 24 hours.
 Once you’re approved and accept the offer, the funds are typically deposited directly into your account within a day or two.
 This speed gives you immediate relief from payroll stress and allows you to meet your obligations without delay.
 If you’re ready to see how fast it can be, you can get funding and start the process today.

-Common Myths About Qualifying
+3 Common Myths About Qualifying for Funding

 Many agency owners hesitate to seek funding because of a few common myths.
 Some believe their agency is too new or too small to qualify, but many funding companies work with businesses of all sizes.
 Another concern is the cost, with many assuming it will be too expensive.
 While there is a cost for the service, a good partner offers clear, transparent pricing with no hidden fees, so you know exactly what to expect.
 The fees are often a small price to pay for the stability and peace of mind that comes with making payroll on time, every time.